Interested in joining The Oakville Art Society as an Instructor?

 If you are a professional artist with teaching experience and/or an art teacher please contact us.

-All instructors are hired as independent consultants on an as needed basis, are required to sign an instructors’ agreement with the OAS and need to submit a criminal background check.
+All instructors are hired as independent consultants on an as needed basis, may be required to sign an instructors’ agreement with the OAS and must present a current (not more than 1 year old) criminal background check.

 - Current Resume